Research( Yilin Xia ) :-

-I am a Ph.D. student advised by Dr. Bertram Ludäscher and Dr. Matthew Turk in the School of Information Sciences at the University of Illinois at Urbana-Champaign.
-I also work closely with Dr. Shawn Bowers , Dr. Evgeny Skvortsov and ArviZ Team.
-Additionally, my research benefits from collaborations with researchers & engineers at Microsoft Research, the CYENS Centre of Excellence and Open Source Communities.
+I am a fifth-year Ph.D. candidate co-advised by Dr. Bertram Ludäscher and Dr. Matthew Turk in the School of Information Sciences at the University of Illinois at Urbana-Champaign.
+I also collaborate closely with Dr. Shawn Bowers (Gonzaga University), Dr. Evgeny Skvortsov (Google), and the ArviZ Team.

 Profile Image and My Procreate Arts